Copyright © 2006-2010 Davor Ocelic

 You might notice that all entries always have to be "fully qualified" and that

 work.
-If you percieve that as a problem, you'll solve it by either getting accustomed to it to the point of not noticing it any more, or you'll switch to using graphical LDAP clients that fill in most of that information for you.
+If you perceive that as a problem, you'll solve it by either getting accustomed to it to the point of not noticing it any more, or you will later switch to using graphical LDAP clients that fill in most of that information for you.

 Now let's use ldapsearch to verify the user entry

-will not be shown even if we created it, due to the default access
+will not be shown even if we created it, due to the configured

 Congratulations!
 You now have a working LDAP setup.